Ecco Biom Hike GTX 1.7

 Tall hiking boots.
-Comfortable out of the box and need little or no breaking in.
+Comfortable out of the box with no need for breaking in, but they are not as tough as they should be.

 - Grippy outsole